seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

 out of it, that name-and-form will not mature into a this-ness and be born into a this-ness.
 There is no possibility of the this-ness coming into being.
 For there to be a this-ness, both consciousness and name-and-form must be there.
-We can understand, then, why Venerable *Ānanda* replied in the negative.
+We can understand, then, why Venerable Ānanda replied in the negative.

 The next question the Buddha puts, is this:

 > *Viññāṇaṁ va hi, Ānanda, daharasseva sato vocchijjissatha kumārakassa vā
 > kumārikāya vā, api nu kho nāmarūpaṁ vuddhiṁ virūḷhiṁ vepullaṁ āpajjissatha?*
 >
-> "If, *Ānanda*, the consciousness of a boy or a girl were cut off when he or
+> "If, Ānanda, the consciousness of a boy or a girl were cut off when he or
 > she is still young, will name-and-form come to growth and maturity?"

-To that question too, Venerable *Ānanda* replies:
+To that question too, Venerable Ānanda replies:

 > "That indeed is not the case, Lord."